By: CS2103T W13-4

 Step 5.

-The user executes the command loan edit 1 x/500
+The user executes the command loan edit 1 x/500 to edit the amount of the first loan in the list to 500.

-LoansManager#editLoan(Index toEdit, Loan editedLoan)
+LoansManager#editLoan(Index toEdit, Loan editedLoan) is called

-and the loan at index toEdit
+and the loan at index toEdit is replaced with an editedLoan that has an amount of 500.

-While this operation appears identical to LoansManager#updateStatus
+While this operation appears identical to LoansManager#updateStatus,

-implements an extra check to ensure that editedLoan
+LoansManager#editLoan implements an extra check to ensure that editedLoan does not already exist in internalList.

 LoansManager#updateStatus does not implement the check for a duplicate loan